-Mariss Jansons conducts the Royal Concertgebouw Orchestra in Bruckner’s Symphony No. 7.
+Mariss Jansons conducts the Concertgebouworkest in Bruckner’s Symphony No. 7.
 A compelling work because of its melodic richness and warm timbre.

 Despite the fact that Bruckner’s Symphony No. 7 is the only one that was completed without any notable problems and that also received a successful premiere, it too exists in different versions.
 For example, the charismatic Hungarian conductor Arthur Nikisch advised Bruckner to add cymbals and triangle to the climax of the Adagio.
 Mariss Jansons here conducts the Leopold Nowak version of the Seventh Symphony, with percussion (here at 37’29”).